stone-w4tch3r/telegram_digest/docs/auth.md

 - [ ] Migration **AddUserOwnership** with default `Guid.Empty`.
       _Verification_
 - [ ] SQL generated includes new `UserId` columns and FK constraints.
-- [ ] Read all modified files and ensure they are well-formatted.
+- [ ] Read all modified files again and ensure they are well-formatted.
 - [ ] `dotnet build` and `dotnet test` succeed.

 ---